 Advice for taxpayers

-As ERC scams abound, many qualifying business owners may be left wondering, “Can I still file for employee retention credit?”
-The answer depends on where the business is in the process of filing its ERC credit:
+As ERC scams abound, many qualifying business owners may wonder, “Can I still file for employee retention credit?”
+The answer depends on where the business is in the process of filing its ERC credit.

 For those awaiting an ERC claim…

-If your business has filed a claim already, the IRS will process it.
-These complex claims have strict compliance measures, slowing the process down even more.
+If your business has already filed a claim, the IRS will process it.
+However, these complex claims have strict compliance measures, slowing the process down even more.
 Individual claims will not be expedited.

-If your business has a pending ERC applications, you may wish to explore one of these options with the help of an experienced tax preparation professional or tax attorney:
+If your business has a pending ERC application, you may wish to explore one of these options with the help of an experienced tax preparation professional or tax attorney:

 For those who have yet to file a claim…

-You may wish to review the guidelines and wait to file, under the guidance of your tax attorney.
-The IRS recommends talking to a tax professional about your claim and being wary of an aggressive promotional firm.
+You can review the guidelines and wait to file under the guidance of your tax attorney.
+The IRS recommends discussing your claim with a tax professional and being wary of an aggressive promotional firm.
 These entities may take a large fee upfront, promising an even larger tax credit, only to leave business owners facing repayment of an erroneous refund.
 An attorney can help you determine if your business qualifies and protect you against allegations of fraud or other IRS complications.

 For those who wish to wait for the IRS ERC settlement program to begin